dacadeorg/tutorials/ICP/rust-smart-contract-101/content/rust-smart-contract-101.md

 ```

 #### 1.2.3 Installing Candid Extractor
-Next, we need to install Candid Extractor, a tool that allows you to extract Candid interface definitions from WebAssembly modules.
-Which enables us to generate Candid interface definitions for our canister, to interact with it.
+Next, we need to install Candid Extractor, a tool which allows you to extract Candid interface definitions from WebAssembly modules.
+This enables us to generate Candid interface definitions for our canister to interact with it.

 Run the following command to install Candid Extractor:
 ```bash